You can drag me around

 The Dealer must STAND on a 17 or higher.

 To begin, both the Player and the Dealer are dealt two cards each.
-The Player can see both of their cards and one Dealer card.
+The Player can see both of their first two cards and only one Dealer card.
+The internet is awash with basic strategy guidelines, but the following rules apply to all standard games:

 If the Dealer is holding any other card, the following options are available depending on the Player’s hand: